“In skating over thin ice, our safety is in our speed.” – Ralph Waldo Emerson

 - In a mouse model of tauopathy (brain disorders with deposits of tau proteins and neurofibrillary tangles such as Alzheimer’s disease), phytocannabinoids improve dopamine transmission as well as the pathology of tau and amyloid plaques.

-- In a mouse model of Huntington’s disease, reducing the inhibition of endocannabinoid degradation helps to fix dopamine problems and motivational issues.
+- In a mouse model of Huntington’s disease, inhibiting endocannabinoid degradation helps to fix dopamine problems and motivational issues.

 - In a mouse model of Parkinson’s disease, CBD improved cognitive dysfunction and increased locomotion, decreased neuroinflammation, and protected the dopamine-producing neurons.